Some answers to frequently asked questions:

 2. What is your writing routine?

 Routine?
 I don't understand that word :) But seriously, over the years I've had to adapt my writing routine to adjust to my busy outside life.
-I work as a full-time teacher in Toronto and I have three boys and all the associated driving and feeding and sports and chaos and homework and fun and shenanigans that go along with my family life.
+I wear many different hats in my life outside of writing; aside from my professional pursuits, I have three boys and all the associated driving and feeding and sports and chaos and homework and fun and shenanigans that go along with my family life.
 I've had stretches where I've worked in the evenings, or the mornings, or on the weekends; I've had stretches where I committed to a chunk of time (1 hour a day, say) or a chunk of words (500 per sitting).
 All of the above have worked and not worked and I've adjusted accordingly.
 For book three, my goal is to achieve some kind of consistency in my writing habits.
 I'm trying to sit down every day around the same time and write about the same number of words.
 Is that what people mean when they say routine? :)

 3. What advice can you give a new writer?